-On 6 February 2019, the Regional Court Frankfurt am Main (Landgericht) served Deutsche Bank with a claim by M.M.Warburg & CO Gruppe GmbH and M.M.Warburg & CO (AG & Co.)
+On 6 February 2019, the Regional Court (Landgericht) Frankfurt am Main served Deutsche Bank with a claim by M.M.Warburg & CO Gruppe GmbH and M.M.Warburg & CO (AG & Co.)
 KGaA (together "Warburg") in connection with cum-ex transactions of Warburg with a custody client of Deutsche Bank during 2007 to 2011.
 Warburg claims from Deutsche Bank indemnification against German taxes in relation to transactions conducted in the years 2010 and 2011.
 Further, Warburg claims compensation of unspecified damages relating to these transactions and declaratory relief that Deutsche Bank will have to indemnify Warburg against any potential future tax assessments for cum-ex transactions conducted in the years 2007 to 2009.

-According to Warburg's claim, the Hamburg Tax Office has claimed from Warburg German taxes of approximately \notin 42.7 million plus interest of approximately \notin 14.6 million for 2010 and German taxes of approximately \notin 4 million plus interest of approximately \notin 1.6 million for 2011.
+According to Warburg's claim, the Hamburg Tax Office has claimed from Warburg German taxes of approximately $\in$ 42.7 million plus interest of approximately $\in$ 14.6 million for 2010 and German taxes of approximately $\in$ 4 million plus interest of approximately $\in$ 1.6 million for 2011.
 According to the claim, neither taxes nor interest have yet been assessed against Warburg for the years 2007 to 2009.
-Deutsche Bank estimates that for the years 2007 to 2009 the aggregate amount of German taxes and interest could be as high as approximately \notin 88.9 million and approximately \notin 45.9 million, respectively.
+Deutsche Bank estimates that for the years 2007 to 2009 the aggregate amount of German taxes and interest could be as high as approximately $\in$ 88.9 million and approximately $\in$ 45.9 million, respectively.

 On 15 May 2019, Deutsche Bank filed its statement of defense with the Regional Court Frankfurt am Main rejecting any liability towards Warburg.
 On 22 July 2019, Deutsche Bank received Warburg's response statement.
 Deutsche Bank responded on 21 October 2019.
+On 20 December 2019, Deutsche Bank received the notice from the Regional Court Frankfurt am Main that the hearing date is scheduled for 20 April 2020.